 The Open Access movement was born over two decades ago, and its vision formalised in the Budapest Open Access Initiative in 2002 and in the Berlin Declaration in 2003.
 While the details of how to best implement Open Access are still debated, it represent an important prerequisite for open science.
 Open Access to research articles makes it possible for everyone to read and further share scientific information, fostering the dissemination of knowledge, and supporting innovation, fair competition and the broader participation of citizens in research and knowledge production.

 Funding agencies often have expectations regarding Open Access to publications.
 Amongst them, the specific requirements of SNSF and the European Commission are as follow:

 - The SNSF requires grantees to make the results of SNSF-funded projects freely available to the public, following either with ‘Green’ route or the ‘Gold’ route (see below).
-Financial support can also be obtained to publish Open Access books.
+Financial support can be obtained from the SNSF to publish in Open Access, including for books.
 More information and guidelines are available on their dedicated website.

 - The European Commission, in the framework of Horizon 2020 program (including ERC grants), requires each beneficiary to ensure Open Access to all funded publications.
+Article Processing Charges (APCs) are eligible costs.
 More information on their website.